sony/flutter-embedded-linux/README.md

-# Flutter embedder for embedded Linux systems
+# Embedded Linux embedding for Flutter
 This project was created to develop **non-official** embedded Linux embeddings of [Flutter](https://flutter.dev/).
 This embedder is focusing on embedded Linux system use cases.
 It is also implemented based on Flutter desktop for Windows and has some unique features to use it in embedded systems.

 ## Objective & Goal